Subham-shaw/Subham-shaw/README.md

 - 👋 Hi, I’m @Subham-shaw
 - 👀 I’m interested in Programing
-- 🌱 I’m currently learning JavaScript, Css
+- 🌱 I’m currently learning JavaScript, Css, Node.js, Andriod App Development
 - 💞️ I’m looking to collaborate on Discord Bot With Dashboard, Minecraft Server
-- 📫 How to reach me By Dm Me Subham Shaw#1334
+- 📫 Reach me By Dm Me Subham Shaw#1334

 <!---
 Subham-shaw/Subham-shaw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.